History of turnpikes and canals in the United States: Political differences

 The magnitude of the transportation problem was such that neither individual states nor private corporations seemed able to meet the demands of expanding internal trade.
-As early as 1807, Albert Gallatin had advocated the construction of a great system of internal waterways to connect East and West, at an estimated cost of $20,000,000.
-These improvements would generally be upon public lands under the exclusive jurisdiction of the federal government, not internal State lands.
+As early as 1807, Albert Gallatin had advocated the construction of a great system of internal waterways to connect east and west, at an estimated cost of $20,000,000.
+These improvements would generally be upon public lands under the exclusive jurisdiction of the federal government, not state lands.
 However, the only contribution of the federal government to internal improvements during the Jeffersonian era was an appropriation in 1806 of two percent of the net proceeds of the sales of public lands in Ohio for the construction of a national road, with the consent of the states through which it should pass.
-By 1818 the Cumberland Road was open to traffic from Cumberland, Maryland to Wheeling, West Virginia.
+By 1818 the National Road was open to traffic from Cumberland, Maryland to Wheeling, Virginia.

 In 1816, with the uneven experiences of the war quite evident, the national aspects of the problem could not be ignored.
-Even non-federalist President James Madison invited the attention of Congress to the need of establishing "a comprehensive system of roads and canals".
-Soon after Congress met, it took under consideration a bill drafted by John C. Calhoun proposing an appropriation of $1,500,000 for internal improvements.
-Because this appropriation was to be met by the moneys paid by the National Bank to the government, the bill was commonly referred to as the "Bonus Bill".
-But on the day before he left office, Madison vetoed the bill because he felt it was unconstitutional.
+In 1817 Congress undertook consideration a bill drafted by John C. Calhoun proposing an appropriation of $1,500,000 for internal improvements.
+Because this appropriation was to be met by earmarked revenue "bonus" as well as future dividends from the Second Bank of the United States, the bill was commonly referred to as the "Bonus Bill".
+But on the day before he left office, President Madison vetoed the bill because he felt it was unconstitutional.
 Having less regard for consistency, the House of Representatives recorded its conviction, by close votes, that Congress could appropriate money to construct roads and canals but did not have the power to construct them.
 The only direct aid of the national government for internal improvements remained various appropriations, amounting to about $1,500,000 for the Cumberland Road.

 As the country recovered from financial depression following the Panic of 1819, the question of internal improvements again forged to the front.
 In 1822, a bill to authorize the collection of tolls on the Cumberland Road was vetoed by President James Monroe.
 In an elaborate essay, he set forth his views on the constitutional aspects of a policy of internal improvements.
 Congress might appropriate money, Monroe admitted, but it might not undertake the actual construction of national works nor assume jurisdiction over them.
 For the moment the drift toward a larger participation of the national government in internal improvements was stayed.
-The situation would change dramatically two years later, however, with Supreme Court rulings that would resolve the related constitutional questions with some finality.